section-engineering-education/engineering-education/articles/react-native-firebase-landmark-recognition/index.md

 <!--more-->

 ### Firebase

 Firebase is a platform developed by Google for creating mobile and web applications.
 It was originally an independent company founded in 2011.
 In 2014, Google acquired the platform, and it is now their flagship offering for app development.
 [Wikipedia](https://en.wikipedia.org/wiki/Firebase)

 Firebase's ML Kit is a mobile SDK that brings Google's machine learning expertise to Android and iOS apps.
 There's no need to have deep knowledge of neural networks or model optimization to get started with the ML kit.
 On the other hand, if you are an experienced ML developer, it provides APIs that help you use custom [TensorFlow Lite models](https://www.tensorflow.org/lite/models) in your mobile apps.
 [Firebase ML Docs](https://firebase.google.com/docs/ml).

 ### Prerequisites

 To proceed with this tutorial:

-- You will need a basic knowledge of React & React Native.
+- You'll need a basic knowledge of React & React Native.

-- You also need a Firebase project with the [Blaze plan](https://firebase.google.com/pricing) enabled to access the Cloud Vision APIs.
+- You'll need a Firebase project with the [Blaze plan](https://firebase.google.com/pricing) enabled to access the Cloud Vision APIs.

 ### Overview

 We'll be going through these steps in this article:

 1. Development environment.